NicolasRG/DiscordToonBot/README.md

 # DiscordToonBot
-Discord bot that edit images and toonifies them
+Discord bot that edits images and toonifies them